nosratheno/clyell/_posts/2018/2018-11-11-beef-bourguignon.md

 	* Roughly chop beef, and season with salt and pepper.

 1. The Sauce
-	* Mix chicken stock[^2], tomato sauce, and soy sauce
+	* Mix chicken stock[^2] tomato sauce, and soy sauce

 ### Cooking

 1. Add Veg to Slowcooker
 	* Put the potatoes into the slowcooker.
-	* Add carrots, garlic, fennel to slowcooker (if you haven't already)
+	* Add carrots, garlic, fennel to slowcooker

 1. Cooking Meat
 	* Heat pan and cook bacon till crisp